blogscot/snake-game/README.md

 ## Compilation and Usage

-Assuming that Java is installed on your machine, run the
+In you are feeling in the mood and assuming that [Java](https://openjdk.java.net/) and [Leiningen](https://leiningen.org/) are installed on your machine, run the

 ```
 lein uberjar